Frequently Asked Questions

 Unlike traditional psychoanalysis, where the therapist remains neutral and silent, my approach as a psychodynamic psychotherapist is warmer and more relational.
 I’m here to walk with you through whatever comes up, whether in words or in silence.

-Have you had therapy yourself?
+Have you had psychotherapy yourself?

 Yes, I have been in therapy for over a decade.
 My own lived experience of benefiting from therapy was a significant part of my journey, and one of the reasons I chose to train as a therapist.